IslandRhythms/MissionHistoryLogsWOTC-XCOM2Mod/MissionHistoryLogsWOTC/ReadMe.txt

 You can also thank Rusty for the CTD fix on Ongoing campaigns.

+Also, this should support LWOTC.
+Let me know if it doesn't.

 If you want to say more than thank you, feel free to [url=https://www.buymeacoffee.com/TheIslandRhythm]Buy me an apple[/url]